ga4gh/quality-control-wgs/metrics_definitions/metrics_definitions.md

 - **Implementation details:** In the NPM-sample-QC reference implementation, the genome-wide sequencing coverage of non duplicated reads, non clipped bases, non overlapping bases, primary alignments, achieving a mapping quality of 20 or greater is derived from [mosdepth v0.3.2](#mosdepth).
 It is further narrowed down to the non gap regions of GRCh38 assembly, autosomes only using [bedtools intersect](#bedtools-intersect).
 The median absolute deviation of the coverage is then calculated using [datamash](#datamash).
 - **Functionally equivalent implementations:** Are considered functionally equivalent alternative implementations producing values within 1% of those reported by the reference implementation when computing the metric for data in the benchmark_resources

+### Cross contamination

+- **ID:** cross_contamination_rate
+- **Description:** Estimation of inter-sample contamination rate of short paired-end sequencing [high quality reads](#high-quality-reads), [primary alignments](#primary-alignments), mapped on [GRCh38 assembly](#grch38-assembly).
+[Duplicated reads](#duplicated-reads) and [clipped bases](#clipped-bases) are included.
+No minimum [mapping quality](#mapping-quality) is imposed.
+- **Implementation details:** The estimation of inter-sample DNA contamination of short paired-end sequencing high quality, aligned sequence reads (BAM/CRAM) mapped on GRCh38 assembly with pre-calculated reference panel of [1000 Genome Project](#verifybamid-reference-panel) dataset from the VerifyBamID resource using [VerifyBamID2](#verifybamid2) with NumPC “4” (# of Principal Components used in estimation), the key information “FREEMIX” in “.selfSM” in the results indicates the estimated contamination level.
+- **Functionally equivalent implementations:** Are considered functionally equivalent alternative implementations producing values within 1% of those reported by the reference implementation when computing the metric for data in the benchmark resources
+[Candidate] All Of Us QC Report: Q2 2022 release.
+QC key name : key information FREEMIX in “.selfSM”

 ## Terminologies & Concepts

 ### High quality reads